mlevison/APR-Markdown-Export/post/transparency-bu/index.md

 categories:
   - "software-development"
 coverImage: "crystal-ball-xs.jpg"
+excerpt: 'It's better to admit the failure - _I have no posting ready,_ than to either ignore the'
 ---

 ![crystal ball - image licensed from Photodune](src/content/blog/transparency-bu/images/crystal-ball-xs.jpg) I hadn't really thought Transparency as a Lesson until I got to the end of the week and still haven't written about the Product Owner.